 UUSC ADVOCACY HIGHLIGHTS

-- Advocacy to end family detention for asylum-seeking Central American mothers and children
+- Advocating to end family detention for asylum-seeking Central American mothers and children

 - Supporting a more welcoming environment for Syrian and other refugees by influencing legislation at the federal, state, and local levels